kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 Evidence:
 ```

-In the web interface you can select the *database-server* pipeline and then the *db_1.bin*
+In the web interface you can select the *database-server* flow and then the *db_1.bin*
 artifact to get more details.